mkrasnorutsky/MacProOverclockUtility/README.md

   sudo mount -o nobrowse -t apfs /dev/disk1s5 ~/rootmount

-  A writable copy of the System Volume is now mounted at ~/rootmount.
+  d) A writable copy of the System Volume is now mounted at ~/rootmount.
 Changes to the volume can be made.
 Execute in macOS terminal:

     cd ~/rootmount
     sudo rm -rf ./System/Library/Extensions/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/Resources/MacPro1_1.plist
     sudo rm -rf ./System/Library/Extensions/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/Resources/MacPro2_1.plist
     sudo rm -rf ./System/Library/Extensions/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/Resources/MacPro3_1.plist

-  d) After making changes, the modified copy of the System Volume must be marked as a bootable snapshot using bless.
+  e) After making changes, the modified copy of the System Volume must be marked as a bootable snapshot using bless.
 To create a snapshot of the modified volume, mark it as bootable, and set it as the new boot volume, run:

     sudo bless --folder ~/rootmount/System/Library/CoreServices \
     --bootefi --create-snapshot